prgrmr-yn/discordBot/README.md

 ## Configuration

 1. Create a new Discord bot on the [Discord Developer Portal](https://discord.com/developers/applications).
+2. You can check this [youtube video](https://www.youtube.com/watch?v=KZ3tIGHU314&t=839s&pp=ygUUY3JlYXRlIGEgZGlzY29yZCBib3Q%3D), It will inform you on how to setup.
-2. Obtain the bot token and add it to the `.env` file:
+3. Obtain the bot token and add it to the `.env` file:
 Note: Ensure you keep the `.env` file secure and do not share it publicly.

 ## Usage